yyy440/from-theory-to-implementation/_posts/2024-11-13-policy-gradients-ppo.md

 $\rho(\pi) = lim_{n->\infty} \frac{1}{n}\mathbb{E}\[r_{1} + r\{2} + ... + r_{n}|\pi] = \sum_{s}d^{\pi}(s)\sum_{a}\pi(s,a)R_{s}^{a}$

 (Skip this paragraph if you understand the equation) To break it down in words we can use $\rho$ which is a function of policies to rank how desirable a policy is.
 Here $\rho$ is the average of the expected sum of the rewards when using policy $\pi$.
 Expanding a little more, remember in an environment you start at a random state $s_{0}$ choose actions based on the policy and get a reward based on the action chosen, then move to a new state $s_{1}$ and repeat until termination.
 This process generates a sequence rewards $r_{1}, r_{2}, ...$.
-Starting in different states may lead to a different sequence of rewards, so each reward sequence is seen with a certain probability and so each reward series is mutliplied by that probability which is where the expectation comes in.
-The rightmost expression is $\rho$ and the middle equation in a different form which comes in handy later.
+Starting in partialerent states may lead to a partialerent sequence of rewards, so each reward sequence is seen with a certain probability and so each reward series is mutliplied by that probability which is where the expectation comes in.
+The rightmost expression is $\rho$ and the middle equation in a partialerent form which comes in handy later.
 This introduces d^{\pi}(s) which is the stationary distribution of state s.
 Here is equation mathematically, $d^{\pi} = lim_{t->\infty} P(s_{t}=s|s_{0},\pi)$.
 In words, when you follow a policy for an infinite amount of time and count up the number of times each state is visited, you get the percentage or probability that state is visited when using this specific policy.
 Since the agent is going for infinite time, this probability is independent of whatever state you may start in as you will start in every state and infinite amount of times and the probability of visiting state s under each start state will converge.

 Having $\rho(\pi)$, we can get the state-action value which is: